internetstandards/toolbox-wiki/SPF-how-to.md

 * E-mail forwarding is not supported, since the e-mail is often forwarded by another e-mail server.
 * SPF does not work between domains that use the same e-mail server.
 * Parked domains should be explicitly configured to not use e-mail.
 For SPF this is done with an empty policy and a hard fail: "v=spf1 –all".
+* When processing incoming mail we advise to favor a DMARC policy over an SPF policy.
+Do not configure SPF rejection to go into effect early in handling, but take full advantage of the enhancements DMARC is offering.
+A message might still pass based on DKIM.
-* Be aware that the usage of a hard fail (-all) could mean that the receiver skips DMARC operations, since the receiving mail architecture is configured to let a SPF fail go into effect early in handling.
+  * At the same time, be aware that some operaters still allow a hard fail (-all) to go into effect early in handling and skip DMARC operations.

 # Outbound e-mail traffic (DNS records)
 SPF for outbound e-mail traffic is limited to publishing an SPF policy as a TXT-record in a domain name's DNS zone.
 This enables other parties to use SPF for validating the authenticity of e-mail servers sending e-mail on behalf of your domain name.